 If you are just stumbling across my site for the first time, WELCOME and thanks for checking it out!
 We are currently in the Balkans on a quest to accomplish this crazy goal while dining at as many vegan restaurants and cafes as humanely possible along the way!

 I don’t know why I didn’t expect very many places to cater to my veg-alicious needs through this trip but I am so pleased that that assumption was WAAAAYYYY off base!
 We have been overwhelmed with options.
 It’s been almost hard to whittle down the choices and just pick one!
-We had an excellent experience in Prague, and having done a quick search on happycow.com before leaving on our trip, I knew we would find a few places in Budapest but I had no idea we would be so incredibly satisfied!
+We had an excellent experience in Prague, and having done a quick search on happycow.com before leaving on our trip, I knew we would find a few places in Budapest but I had no idea we would be so incredibly spoiled for choice!

 When we first arrived in Budapest at 6am after NO sleep on the overnight bus (we have had some pretty bad overnight bus experiences in the past…) from Prague, I was concerned about our eating options.
 Did I mention it was also a Sunday?
 Not a promising situation to find delicious food options.
 We wandered around for hours trying to find food until finally a tiny Tesco opened and we could by a small loaf of freshly baked bread to hold us over until the restaurants started to open.
 After being SOOOO hungry, it was the best tasting bread ever!
 We finally found an open café but all the veggie options included dairy or eggs.
 So again we hit the pavement in search of breakfast.
 Our solution finally came in the form of a cute little raw food café that looked like a pinterest board come to life!
 It was just what we needed.
 And from that moment onward, Budapest’s vegan scene came to life!